OracleChain/eosDataConditionSearch/README.md

   "traces": []
 }

-cleos -u http://mainnet.genereos.io  get actions helloworldgo 返回的操作也为空
-seq  when                              contract::action => receiver      trx id...   args
+cleos -u http://mainnet.genereos.io  get actions helloworldgo but get nothing as beloww seq  when                              contract::action => receiver      trx id...   args

-### This program provides eos gettransactionbyid and getactions about transfer and transferfrom (contracts Must meet the eosio.token standard,for example eosdactoken of oraclechain) functionality
+## This program provides eos gettransactionbyid and getactions about transfer and transferfrom (contracts Must meet the eosio.token standard,for example eosdactoken of oraclechain) functionality
-这个程序为eos提供gettransactionbyid和getactions(仅仅转账相关)功能,所查询合约操作，必须符合eosio.token标准比如oraclechain的eosdactoken

 ### Install mongodb,create database eos with your username and password
-Should point to your local nodeos node, so that the speed will be much faster, you can keep up with the nodeos block out speed

-### Then config application.properties
+### open eosDataConditionSearch with Intellij, Then config java application file: application.properties
-eos.url=
+eos.url=youeosnode
+mongo.ip=
+mongo.port=27017
+mongo.username=
+mongo.password=
+mongo.database=eos
+...

-### Deploy,and then StartSyncBlock from latest block number，Before the bolck, you need to simply modify the program and start syncing from the first block
+### compile with mavent, Deploy war package to tomcat,and then StartSyncBlock from latest block number，sync bolck before, you need to simply modify the program and start syncing from the first block
 curl "http://127.0.0.1:8080/VX/StartSyncBlock"

 ### Now,you can try GetTransactionById and GetActions